-The fact is this: the public has figured out that whistleblowers have become the ethical temperature-takers in our society.
+The fact is this: the public has figured out that whistleblowers have become the ethical temperaturetakers in our society. some of the survey figures of public support for whistleblowers were even higher.
+Perhaps not coincidentally, Icelanders also experienced their own banking crisis.